-2.1 Methodological path
+2.1.
+Methodology

-The independent evaluator adopted a hybrid approach, combining techniques for quantitative, qualitative, participatory and visual (tables and graphics) analysis based on direct (primary) and secondary data.
+Within the impact evaluation's path, the IE adopted a hybrid approach, combining techniques for quantitative, qualitative, participatory and visual (tables and graphics) analysis based on direct (primary) and secondary data.
 This approach is able to offer a rich explanatory potential and a high degree of reliability in providing evaluative responses to complex issues, as: